 Inquiry from a prospective franchisor: Should I look for venture capital to franchise my business?

 I ‘m interested in franchising my successful full-service restaurant concept.
-I’ve completed a fair amount of research on the process, but one of the issues I’d like to resolve is the possibility of gaining funding through investors.
+I’ve done a fair amount of research on the process, but one of the issues I’d like to resolve is the possibility of gaining funding through investors.
 Do you have an opinion on franchise funding using venture capital?

 Franchise funding with venture capital: Is it worth the back end cost?

-Does franchising a business demand outside funding?
+Always ask this question: Does franchising a business demand outside funding?